purpleraccoon/reDraw-HelpTextGenerator/HTMLHelpDocs/CanvasHelp.md

 <a name="exporting-as-pdf-and-sharing-a-redraw-document"></a>
 #### Exporting as PDF and Sharing a reDraw document

 Press the share icon (square with an arrow pointing up).
 When exporting to PDF, the "New page at marked points" switch determines whether there is one page per slide (when the switch is off) or a new page for every marked point in the slide.
 See the [Timeline Slider Usage](#slider-usage) section for more information on marked points.
 Choosing "Share PDF" allows you to email or AirDrop the PDF to recipients you specify in the new mail message dialog.
 Choosing "Open PDF in..." allows you to create the PDF and open it in another app on your iPad that can view and/or edit PDFs.

-Choosing "Share Document" allows you to email or AirDrop the reDraw document.
-This can be used to create a backup file on your computer or to send it to another iPad that has the reDraw application on it.
+To share it as reDraw document to be opened with reDraw on another iPad, use the document picker and long press on a file and choose the **Share** option or use the option to select multiple files and then press Share.
+See the Help option on the document picker screen for more information.

 [Table of Contents](#table-of-contents)